 European Medical Device Importers and Distributors Have New Regulatory Responsibilities Under EU MDR Articles 13 and 14

 When the European Medical Device Regulation (2017/745) was published in 2017, few medical device importers and distributors were aware of the new requirements that would be placed on them.
-Most of the compliance focus under the Medical Devices Directive (MDD 93/42/EEC) was squarely centered on manufacturers.
-In fact, the word “importer” only appears three times in the entire MDD and the word “distributor” does not appear at all!
-The EU MDR, however, elevates the importance of all economic operators, and “importer” and “distributor” appear dozens of times throughout the regulation.
+The EU MDR elevates the importance of all economic operators, and “importer” and “distributor” appear dozens of times throughout the regulation.
 That should tell you something about how EU regulators now view the importance of the supply chain through the entire life cycle of the device.

-Manufacturers and their associated economic operators need to understand the new European MDR requirements that take effect in May 2021.
+Manufacturers and their associated economic operators need to understand the new European MDR requirements.
 We will talk about these changes and make reference to several Articles within the EU MDR, so we recommend downloading this PDF copy of the EU MDR that includes a super-convenient linkable Table of Contents.

 Specific EU MDR 2017/745 requirements for device importers and distributors